escobard/aws-cloud-apps/client/ui/README.md

 # UI

 A simple React User Interface (UI) to interact with Notes CRUD operations.
-This application expects the GraphQL API to be available on `localhost:4000` and the PostgreSQL database available on `localhost:5000`.
+This application expects the project's GraphQL API to be available on `localhost:4000` and the PostgreSQL database available on `localhost:5000`.

 ## Quickstart